 Sharon Virtue

 Sharon Virtue is a British artist of Jamaican and Irish heritage, living in Fairfax, California, while working internationally in arts and creative community development.
-She is a multimedia artist, with a BA in Fine art and a Masters in Community arts from Goldsmiths University in London, U.K. She has a strong social practice and believes artists are agents of transformation.
-Learn more at virtuevision.org/
+She is a multimedia artist, with a BA in Fine art and a Masters in Community arts from Goldsmiths University in London.
+She has a strong social practice and believes artists are agents of transformation.
+Learn more at virtuevision.org

-Sharon will work with DrawBridge youth artists in Marin City.
+Sharon worked with DrawBridge youth artists in Marin City.

-Artists were selected by a committee of representatives from DrawBridge’s board and staff as well as the following community arts leaders.
+This year, artists were selected by a committee of representatives from the DrawBridge board and staff as well as the following local arts leaders:

-A mixed media artist born and raised in Oakland, Demetri Broxton is the Senior Director of Education at the Museum of the African Diaspora (MoAD).
-He holds a BFA from UC Berkeley and an MA in Museum Studies from San Francisco State University.
-His work is held in private collections and the permanent collection of the Monterey Art Museum.
+A mixed media artist born and raised in Oakland, Demetri is the Senior Director of Education at the Museum of the African Diaspora.
+Broxton holds a BFA from UC Berkeley and an MA in Museum Studies from San Francisco State University.
+His work has been exhibited internationally and is held in several private collections and the permanent collection of the Monterey Art Museum.

 ELIGIBILITY